-iOS 14 rumors are swirling as we push deeper into 2020.
-We don’t know everything about Apple’s upcoming operating system, but we can try and fill in some blanks as we push toward its inevitable release later this year.
+iOS 14 rumors continue to swirl as we push deeper into 2020.
+We don’t know everything about Apple’s new operating system, but we can try and fill in some blanks as we push toward its inevitable release later this year.

-Later this year, we expect Apple to release a brand new operating system for iPhone.
-Dubbed iOS 14, it should arrive alongside an iPadOS 14 release for the company’s tablets.
+Later this year Apple will release a brand new operating system for the iPhone.
+Dubbed iOS 14, it should arrive alongside an iPadOS 14 release for the company’s iPads.

 We don’t have the full picture yet, but reports have started hinting at Apple’s plans for iOS and the iPhone in 2020.

 With that in mind, we want to outline a few basics.
 Our walkthrough will take you through the iOS 14 beta, the iOS 14 release date, the devices getting iOS 14, and the update’s rumored features.